Cris, Mack, Liam and Devlin Guthrie didn’t start out volunteering for Rummage as a family. It just worked out that way. Happily.

-The Guthries are like many other Kenilworth Union Church families in which parents and kids join together in working at Rummage.
-Sometimes, parents and their offspring work side by side, as Cris and Devlin did last summer in the girls department.
+The Guthries are like many other families in which parents and kids join together in working at Rummage.
+Sometimes, parents and offspring work side by side, as Cris and Devlin did in the girls department.
 That had its benefits.

 “It was nice with a teenage girl.
 You’re sorting away and you wind up talking in ways we don’t talk on a regular basis,” Cris said.

-With her boys, who are now going into 11th grade, it’s been different.
-She hardly sees the boys when they are volunteering.
-They are busy carrying boxes from one department to another, or fetching hangers or other supplies, or checking electronics or toys to make sure that everything worked.
+With her boys, it’s been different.
+She hardly sees them when they are volunteering. — carrying boxes from one department to another, fetching hangers or other supplies, or checking electronics or toys to make sure that everything works.

-Gina Gooden, who directs Rummage volunteers, noted there are many jobs youth can do—from schlepping to hanging to folding to tagging to sorting.
-She says there are jobs that even a five-year-old can do, when working side by side with a parent, which can enable young parents to enjoy the service and camaraderie of Rummage.
+There are many jobs youth can do – from schlepping to hanging to folding to tagging to sorting.
+There are even jobs a five year old can do, when working alongside a parent, which can enable parents to enjoy the service and camaraderie of Rummage.

-Gina said the most important attribute for youth volunteers is “being flexible—being willing to help out whenever needed, knowing that no job is too small to be valuable.”
+The most important attribute for youth volunteers is “being flexible – being willing to help out whenever needed, knowing that no job is too small to be valuable.”